-When considering the issue of whether the use of a building has been abandoned, Officers are aware that there are four typical tests which may be relevant to a particular situation.
-These are referred to in the following paragraphs.
+It is generally accepted that there are four tests which may be relevant to the determination of whether the residential use of a property has been abandoned.
+These are referred to briefly in the following paragraphs.

 The Physical Condition of the Building